Sankalpcreat/Sankalpcreat/README.md

 ## Desktop

--  [Luminary](https://app.prodflow.in/) — Control Mac with Voice.Less Typing More Speaking.
+-  [Luminary](https://app.prodflow.in/) — Control Mac with all models .

 ## Mobile